Academic Success Center Staff

 Dr. Gregg joined the UMBC community in 2004 and currently serves as the Director of Academic Learning Resources, Assessment, and Analysis.
 Prior to this, she has worked in other departments at UMBC, including the Sondheim Public Affairs Scholars Program, the Honors College, the Learning Resources Center and the Division of Undergraduate Academic Affairs.
 Dr. Gregg earned her Ph.D in Language, Literacy and Culture from UMBC.
 Her research focuses on which high-impact practices help UMBC first generation college students succeed.
 Dr. Gregg believes that all students can succeed and she aims to empower students to become active, responsible partners in their education so that they can achieve greater success in college and in life.
 Dr. Gregg loves meeting with students to help them find resources which will help them accomplish their goals.
 Outside of her work at UMBC, you may find Dr. Gregg swimming water ballet with Fluid Movement, a Baltimore City based arts organization.

-Ira standing outside on university Row
+Ira standing outside on University Row

 Ira Fabri